chepeniv/hacksprint_fall2024_retrospective/essay.md

-given the encoding i had settled on for the wall configuration of the blocks, a more efficient alternative would have been to use bytes instead of `int`'s where each bit represents one of the wall's presence in order of `btlr`
+given the encoding i had settled on for the wall configuration of the blocks, a more efficient alternative would have been to use bytes instead of `int`'s where each bit represents one of the wall's presence in order of `btrl`

 ```python
 	#   x --  l --  r -- lr   (y + x)